haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Thin and wispy flames wreathe your body for the duration, shedding bright light in a 10-­‐‑foot radius and dim light for an additional 10 feet.
 You can end the spell early by using an action to dismiss it.
 The flames provide you with a warm shield or a chill shield, as you choose.
 The warm shield grants you resistance to cold damage, and the chill shield grants you resistance to fire damage.
 In addition, whenever a creature within 5 feet of you hits you with a melee attack, the shield erupts with flame.
 The attacker takes 2d8 fire damage from a warm shield, or 2d8 cold damage from a cold shield.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 144

 Fire Storm
 7th-­‐‑level evocation